Amirezakarimi/Apple/README.md

 # Apple
-A working example of an Apple website developed with HTML and CSS.
+- A working example of an Apple website developed with HTML and CSS.
+- Developed by Amirreza Karimi
+- Technologies Used, Html and Css